Just Me Travel

 The adventure began with a 4WD bus ride from Cobbold Gorge Village to the gorge’s Interpretive Centre (bus shelter).
 From the Interpretive Centre, the dirt track to the top of the escarpment overlooking the gorge winds through weathered sandstone outcrops, rugged bushland, and panoramic viewpoints.
 We were told to look for wildlife, such as wallabies and goannas, but I didn’t see any.

 One of the tour’s highlights was the walk across Australia’s first entirely glass bridge at the highest point of the escarpment.
 The glass bridge spans the 11-metre gap between the gorge’s cliffs.
 It is made of 41-millimetre-thick glass, which I was assured was thick enough to prevent me from falling 17 metres into the water below.
-We were required to wear blue booties over our shoes to prevent the glass from getting scratched.
+We had to wear blue booties over our shoes to prevent the glass from getting scratched.

 View through the glass bridge to the water 17 metres below.